 Schloss Kronwinkl, Medieval château in Eching, Germany.

 The Lords of Preysing built this castle in the 12th century as their family seat.
-Major renovations in the 16th century reshaped its appearance and structure.
+Major renovations in the 16th century reshaped its appearance and added new sections to the structure.

-The chapel inside is dedicated to Saint Anthony of Padua and shows Baroque details from its setup in 1679.
-This religious purpose remains visible to visitors walking around the grounds, even though the castle is privately owned today.
+The chapel inside is dedicated to Saint Anthony of Padua and shows Baroque details from when it was fitted out in the late 17th century.
+Visitors walking around the outside of the grounds can notice the chapel facade, even though the property is privately owned today.

 The community of curious travelers